Captain Harlock (character): Endless Orbit SSX

 Arcadia of My Youth was followed by 22 episodes of the TV series Endless Orbit SSX starting in October 1982.
 Its official French title is simply Albator, although it early became popular among French speakers as Albator 84 since it was first aired in France as of 1984 and the 1978 series had been formerly named in French exactly the same: Albator.
 The series dealt with Harlock and company's continuing struggle against the Illumidas occupying force, who still retained control of Earth at the end of the theatrical feature.
 Both film (Arcadia of My Youth) and second series (Endless Orbit SSX) feature a newly designed starship and lack most of the crew from the Space Pirate series, but are noteworthy for the presence of Emeraldas, a female counterpart to Harlock who originally appeared in a series of Matsumoto-penned graphic novels.

 Harlock Saga

 In the 1990s, Matsumoto released Harlock Saga, a mini-series based on Das Rheingold.
 The series recasts the Captain and his crew in roles with analogues in The Ring Cycle and pits them against a race of "gods" set on redesigning the universe to their liking.

 Gun Frontier

-On March 28, 2002 Gun Frontier, a buddy comedy set in the American Old West, began broadcasting in TV Tokyo.
+Gun Frontier, a buddy comedy set in the American Old West, began broadcasting in TV Tokyo on March 28, 2002.
 The series follows Franklin Harlock Jr. and Tochiro Ōyama as they search for a lost clan of Japanese immigrants.
 In contrast to other works, Harlock appears here as Tochiro's sidekick.